 4. Finally, exit the cmd and restart your Windows.

-5. This method seems to Fix A disk read error occurred on Startup but if it doesn’t work for you then continue.
+5. This method seems to Fix A disk read error occurred on Startup or Disk Write error in Games like DOTA 2.
+But if it doesn’t work for you then proceed further..

 Method 8: Change the Active Partition in Windows